azpeteryang/azpeteryang.github.io/_pages/cv.md

   *	The Recommendation System was designed as multiple modules: Recommendation Engine module; Module to store users’ tags and real-time records based on HBase and Web module.
   *	Implemented two recommendation algorithms: Book similarity scores calculated by cosine similarity and by collaborative filtering, displayed the two algorithms in the Front-end respectively

-* Online Image Labelling System
-  *	Designed and prototyped an online image labelling and data management platform for the lab to improve image labelling team work efficiency by 30%.
-  *	Built the front end with HTML, CSS and JavaScript with Bootstrap Framework.
-  *	Achieved functionalities including data management and online labelling for the iterative development by implementing server-side RESTful APIs based on Spring Framework.